Jabulani-N/atlas-machine_learning/supervised_learning/classification/README.md

 `weights`: A dictionary to hold all weights and biased[sic] of the network.
 Upon instantiation:
 * The weights of the network should be initialized using the `He et al.` method and saved in the `weights` dictionary using the key `W{l}` where `{l}` is the hidden layer the weight belongs to
   * [He et al. initialization demonstrated](https://github.com/fanghao6666/neural-networks-and-deep-learning/blob/master/py/Initialization.py). what it has as `parameters` is what we call `weights` in this project.
 This does not currently seem to be able to be applied directly to this current project.
 More consideration and experimentation are needed.
+    * I figured out what was wrong.
+As you may have noticed from my commit notes, this provided setup does not consider layer 0.
+We need to fix that.
+      * furthermore, layer 0 ALSO needs an input layer. it's input layer is the input itself, which has `nx` elements.
+We use `nx` for the number of how many elements are in the layer before it.
 * The biases of the network should be initialized to 0’s and saved in the weights dictionary using the key `b{l}` where `{l}` is the hidden layer the bias belongs to